marconneves/terraform-provider-coolify/website/docs/r/database.md

 ---
-page_title: "database Resource - terraform-provider-coolify"
+subcategory: "Database"
-subcategory: ""
+page_title: "Coolify: coolify_database"
 description: |-
   The order resource to create a database on Coolify.
 ---